 B. Use watercolor paint (or water colored with food coloring) and a medicine dropper or turkey baster.
 Watch the paint splatter on the paper.

-D. Put a drop of paint on the paper and have your child use a straw and blow air at the paint to splater it on the paper
+D. Put a drop of paint on the paper and have your child use a straw and blow air at the paint to splatter it on the paper.

 To make a drip picture:

 A. Have your child paint a picture then hang it up to watch the paint drip down the paper

 B. Place a large sheet(or piece of paper) on the ground(outside) and let your child drip paint from a brush onto the sheet while standing over it.

 C. Put water with food coloring in a spray bottle and let your child spray a paper hanging on the wall or fence.
 Watch the Colored water drip down the paper.

 If you do not have tempera or watercolor paint at home, let your child paint with water and any paint brush on the sidewalk on a warm, sunny day.
 The can try to drip, splatter and drag the water across the sidewalk.
 It will dry quickly, but this will keep your little artist busy for a long time!